venmo/app-switch-android/README.md

 Using the Venmo SDK with your app is easy!
 Just follow these steps:

-1) First you need to register your app with Venmo here: https://venmo.com/account/app/new (for a description on what these fields are, go here and scroll to the bottom: https://venmo.com/api).
+1) First you need to register your app with Venmo here: https://venmo.com/account/app/new (for a description on what these fields are, scroll to the bottom of this page: https://venmo.com/api).

 2) Download the two files listed in this repository, and include them in your directory: VenmoSDK.java and VenmoResponse.java.